-You can add expansion modules to support additional bandwidth (BRI lines), serial host ports modules to support videoconferencing, and digital modems to support analog modem connections over digital lines.
+You can add expansion modules to support serial host ports modules for videoconferencing, and digital modems to support analog modem connections over digital lines.
 The lines and ports on the modules (cards) have their own configuration requirements, including the assignment of phone numbers and information about routing calls.